zeroturnaround/gradle-jrebel-plugin/README.md

 JRebel Gradle Plugin
 ====================

-The ``rebel.xml`` descriptor file is the main resource you need to add to your project in order to start reloading classes and resources with JRebel.
+The *rebel.xml* descriptor file is the main resource you need to add to your project in order to start reloading classes and resources with JRebel.
 Have a look at [this page](http://manuals.zeroturnaround.com/jrebel/standalone/config.html) for a reference on the *rebel.xml* file format.

-JRebel Gradle plugin can be used to automatically generate a suitable *rebel.xml* configuration file during your Gradle build.
+JRebel Gradle plugin can be used to automatically generate a suitable *rebel.xml* configuration file for you during the Gradle build.

 1. Enable JRebel Gradle plugin
 ------------------------------

-Add the following to *build.gradle* script.
-(This adds a dependency for Gradle itself.
-Don't mix it up with your project's project-level dependencies - it has to be put into the ``buildscript {..}`` block.
+Add the following to your *build.gradle* script.
+(NB!
+This adds a dependency for Gradle itself.
+Don't mix it up with your project's project-level dependencies - you have to put this code into the ``buildscript {..}`` block!)

 ``` groovy
 apply plugin: 'rebel'